Wednesday, March 28, 2018

 through Jesus Christ our Lord.

-• Matthew 26, 14-16: The Decision of Judas to betray Jesus.
-Judas took the decision after Jesus did not accept the criticism of the disciples concerning the woman who wastes a very expensive perfume only to anoint Jesus (Mt 26, 6-13).
-He went to the chief priest and asked: “What are you prepared to give me if I hand him over to you?”
+• Matthew 26:14-16: The Decision of Judas to betray Jesus.
+Judas took the decision after Jesus did not accept the criticism of the disciples concerning the woman who wastes a very expensive perfume only to anoint Jesus (Mt 26:6-13).
+He went to the chief priest and asked: “What are you prepared to give Me if I hand Him over to you?”
 They agreed on the sum of thirty silver pieces.
 Matthew recalls the words of the Prophet Zechariah to describe the price agreed upon (Zc 11, 12).
-At the same time, the betrayal of Jesus for thirty silver coins recalls the sale of Joseph by his brothers, decided by the buyers for twenty coins (Gn 37, 28).
-It also reminds the price of thirty coins to be paid for the wounding of a slave (Ex 21, 32).
+At the same time, the betrayal of Jesus for thirty silver coins recalls the sale of Joseph by his brothers, decided by the buyers for twenty coins (Gn 37:28).
+It also is reminiscent of the price of thirty coins to be paid for the wounding of a slave (Ex 21:32).

-• Matthew 26, 17-19: The preparation for the Passover.
+• Matthew 26:17-19: The preparation for the Passover.
 Jesus was coming from Galilee.
 He did not have a house in Jerusalem.
-He spent the night in the Garden of Olives (cf. Jn 8, 1).
+He spent the night in the Garden of Olives (cf. Jn 8:1).
 In the days of the feast of the Passover the people of Jerusalem increased three times in number because of the enormous number of pilgrims who went there from all parts.
-For Jesus it was not easy to find a big room where to celebrate the Passover together with the pilgrims coming from Galilee, as himself.
-He ordered his disciples to find a person in whose house he had decided to celebrate the Passover.
+For Jesus it was not easy to find a big room to celebrate the Passover together with the pilgrims coming from Galilee.
+He ordered His disciples to find a person in whose house He had decided to celebrate the Passover.
 The Gospel does not offer any other information and allows the imagination to complete what is missing in the information.
 Was this a person known by Jesus?
 A relative?
 A disciple?
-Throughout the centuries the imagination of the Apocrypha has known how to complete this information, but with little credibility.
+Throughout the centuries the imagination of the Apocrypha has tried to complete this information, but with little credibility.

-• What strikes in the way in which Matthew describes these facts?
-Between the denial and the betrayal there is the institution of the Eucharist (Mt 26, 26-29): the betrayal of Judas first (Mt 26, 20-25); the denial of Peter and the flight of the disciples, afterwards (Mt 25, 30-35).
-Thus, he stressed for us the incredible gratuitousness of the love of Jesus, which exceeds the betrayal, the denial and the flight of the friends.
-His love does not depend on what others do for him.
+• What strikes us in the way in which Matthew describes these facts?
+Between the denial and the betrayal there is the institution of the Eucharist (Mt 26:26-29): the betrayal of Judas first (Mt 26:20-25); the denial of Peter and the flight of the disciples, afterwards (Mt 25:30-35).
+Thus, he stressed for us the incredible love of Jesus, which exceeds the betrayal, the denial, and the flight of the friends.
+His love does not depend on what others do for Him.

 4) Personal questions